medseddik1999/Trading_BOT_simulation/README.md

     Strg='trix'

-And also use your ftx token to have access are you account or subaccount So this you make you use a strategy that you want so like  if  Strg='trix'  you use Trix and if Strg='trend’ you use trend strtigy
+So this you make you use a strategy that you want so like  if  Strg='trix'  you use Trix and if Strg='trend’ you use trend strtigy
+And also use your ftx token to have access are you account or subaccount

-And finally, you have to make your bot in a virtual machine in Amazon or google cloud for your bot work all times
+And finally, you have to make your bot in a virtual machine in Amazon or google cloud for your bot run this script all times

 references :